Cyber Monday may be over, but great prices are here to stay.

-Performs longer than some OEM options and works with most cordless power tools including tree trimmers that require lots of power and a lengthy charge.
+Performs longer than some OEM options and works with most cordless power tools that require lots of power and a lengthy charge, including tree trimmers.
 Usage is bolstered by the second battery.

-May not fit with 100% of all BLACK+DECKER cordless tools.
+May not fit with all BLACK+DECKER cordless tools.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 BLACK+DECKER is a popular power tool manufacturer, known for the quality and durability of their products.
 However, the lifespan of any battery is finite, and there will come a day when you need a new battery for your power tools.

 You can purchase BLACK+DECKER batteries to replace your old ones, but they often come at a high price — original equipment manufacturer (or OEM) parts are almost always more expensive.
 Aftermarket batteries are more affordable, but finding quality batteries that fit your tools can be a challenge all its own.